arianesasso/bp-estimation/README.md

 pipenv run jupyter notebook
 ```

-The notebooks in `features` process raw PPG data and predict blood pressure for 3 different datasets:
+The notebooks in `features` process raw PPG data and estimate blood pressure for 3 different datasets:

 `HYPE`: extract_features_and_predict_bp_from_ppg_hype.ipynb